bartuspan/ubik/README.md

 ## Configuration

 There is no options screen.
+Most of Ubik's features are disabled by default to reduce collision with other plugins and themes.
+There are two ways to activate Ubik's features or change settings:

+1. Override default values in your `wp-config.php` file.
-Edit `ubik-config-sample.php` and rename to `ubik-config.php` to change default values.
+2. Edit `ubik-config-sample.php` and rename to `ubik-config.php` to change default values.

+So, for instance, to activate the meta module add this line to your `wp-config.php` file:

+`define( 'UBIK_META', true );`